noahd15/ModelingShortestPath/README.md

 - map is a labeled map of our area of study.
 It has the labeled nodes that we refer to in the Function notebook and the trafficconditions files.
 - pathfinder.cpp is the program that will determine the shortest path.
 We use this program in the function notebook.
 - pathfinder is the binary file compiled from the cpp file.
 The notebook will use this to run the algorithm.
+- calculations is a copy of our calculation of the speed limit, ideal time, and difference, which are used to create the models for the keys.

 ## How to Install and Run the Project